zulip/zulip.github.io/gsoc-ideas.md

   with the Slack API a plus.
 Work should include documenting the system and advertising it.
 Expert: Tomasz Kolek.

-- Visual design work on Zulip's logged-out pages, including /help/, /apps, /integrations, /api, /login, /register, the zulip.org website, etc.  We'd love to make these look nicer both through polish and potentially adding fun illustrations to make the product more friendly.
-A project could include work on Zulip's logged-in UI as well :).  **Skills required**: Design, HTML and CSS skills;
+- Visual design work on Zulip's logged-out pages, including /help, /apps, /integrations, /api, /login, /register, the zulip.org website, etc.  We'd love to make these look nicer both through polish and potentially through adding fun illustrations to make the product more friendly.
+A project could include work on Zulip's logged-in UI as well.  **Skills required**: Design, HTML and CSS skills;
   JavaScript and illustration experience are helpful.
 A great application would come with mockups for specific changes, and/or a set of PRs making small improvements to the logged-out UI.
 Expert: